Solution .45: History

-On 31 August 2015, on the official Facebook page, the band announced 20 November 2015 as the release date of Part 1 of their new album, which will be released worldwide through vinyl, CD and most digital platforms.
-The album was later titled Nightmares In The Waking State: Part I. Following the release of Part I, Nightmares in the Waking State: Part II was released in August 2016.
+On 31 August 2015, the band announced 20 November 2015 as the release date of Part 1 of their new album, which would be released worldwide through vinyl, CD and most digital platforms.
+The album was titled Nightmares In The Waking State: Part I. Following the release of Part I, Nightmares in the Waking State: Part II was released in August 2016.

 In January 2023, it was announced that a new album was being worked on and expected to be completed by early 2024.
-However, the band announced their split-up in May 2024 due to lack of motivation.
+The band announced their split-up in May 2024 due to lack of motivation.